norm-l/odx/USAGE.md

 ### NonProduction Environments

 The Development branch is the default branch for the nonprod AWS account.
 Any other branches created will be deployed to the nonprod AWS account.
 Custom branch names should be kept short to prevent issues with the pipeline as some dependent resources have name length constraints.
-Branch names should not contain special characters except for spaces and hyphens.
+Branch names MUST not contain special characters except for hyphens.

 * Development (default)
 * Any other branch name, e.g. dev-1 or feature-newbutton